How do you know that you have hypothalamic amenorrhea and that this is really the reason for why your period is missing?

 Once I figured out that I have hypothalamic amenorrhea, I started reading everything and anything I got into my hands about that topic.
 Blog posts, experiences, books… This book is probably the best resource out there, covering everything from explaining the condition to how to recover from it to getting pregnant after your period has returned.

-But there were also women who reached out and said that they were experiencing the same thing, but they had no idea that they should be worried about it.
+Many women have reached out to me and said that they hadn't had their period for a while too, but they had no idea that they should be worried about it.

 Did Your Doctor Tell You This?